 Jeremy Hinton is an eighth-generation Kentucky farmer and concerned with the EPA’s, “Waters of the US” legislation.
 He and his wife Joanna own Hinton’s Orchard and Farm Market in Hodgenville, Kentucky – the birthplace of Abraham Lincoln.
 “Our family came to LaRue County the same year that the Lincolns did, but we just stayed a lot longer,” he joked.

-He believes that some of the policies of the previous administration if gone to fruition, “could have been very detrimental to our business and lots of others.”
-“There was a good bit of concern about the Waters of the US,” he said.
+Along with the use of reliable and advanced farm machinery, farmers could also be updated on the various kinds of technology and agriculture software solutions that could help streamline their business further and implement the policies made by the State more effectively.
+As Hinton also knows firsthand how policies emanating from Washington impact farmers and other small businesses in Kentucky, he might be able to help the locals in this regard.
+He believes that some of the policies of the previous administration, if gone to fruition, “could have been very detrimental to our business and lots of others.”
+“There was a good bit of concern about the waters in the US,” he said.
 Other policies, like the previous administration’s changes to worker protection standards, “could have been very difficult to implement on a farm like ours.”

 But the EPA’s regulatory reform efforts under Administrator Scott Pruitt have “increased optimism about the future,” stated Hinton.
 He also believes that there is a new, more friendly and cooperative attitude at EPA toward farmers – one that appreciates the environmental stewardship they practice day in and day out.
 As Administrator Pruitt likes to say, farmers are among our nation’s first environmentalists and conservationists and protectors of the waters of the US.